telefonicaid/fiware-orion/doc/manuals/user/metadata.md

 ## Metadata in notifications

 By default, all custom (user) metadata are included in notifications.
 However, the field `metadata` can be used to filter the list.
-In addition, it can used to specify that the following special metadata (not included by default) has to be included.
+In addition, it can be used to specify that the following special metadata (not included by default) must be included.

 * previousValue
 * actionType

-Details about their meaning can be found in "Special metadata in notifications" section in the NGSIv2 specification).
+Details about their meaning can be found in the "Special metadata in notifications" section in the NGSIv2 specification).

 Note that using the following